mcdonc/.nixconfig/videos/rpi2/script.rst

 I have plugged into which of its micro USB ports.
 If I plug the keyboard into the micro USB closer to the HDMI, and the power into the the micro USB further away from the HDMI, it will not boot.
 If I reverse those, it boots fine.
-Here is the right orientation to allow a boot:
+Here is the right orientation to allow an automatic boot:

 .. image:: orientation.jpg